Naeemo1/QudoratSystem/README.md

 - Windows Authentication (SSO) for internal users
 - Role-based authorization
-- API key authentication for TAMM integration
+- API key authentication for integration
 - Audit logging for all actions
 - Soft delete for data retention

-## License

-Proprietary - Abu Dhabi Public Health Centre (ADPHC)

-## Contact

-For support or questions, contact the IT Department at ADPHC.